 946 (26th May)

-Edmund I was murdered in Pucklechurch by Leofa, a thief who had been exiled by Edmund.
+Eadred’s brother, Edmund I was murdered in Pucklechurch by Leofa, a thief who Edmund had exiled.
 Eadred succeeded to the throne over his two young nephews who were deemed too young to rule.

 946 (16th August)